Inca Trail Ultimate Travel Guide to Machu Picchu 2024

 If you are planning to embark on this fascinating trekking adventure, you will need to know a few things to keep in mind and prepare very well.
 In the following article, we will give you an overview of what to expect on the Inca Trail and give you the best hiking advice for an experience of a lifetime.

-According to Inca history, hundreds of years ago, during the Inca empire, the Incas built thousands of kilometers of trails connecting various Inca sites around South America.
+According to Inca history, hundreds of years ago, the Incas built thousands of kilometers of trails connecting various Inca sites around South America.
 These trails extended from the north of Colombia to Chile, connecting other countries such as Ecuador, Peru, Bolivia, and Argentina.

 Nowadays, we have registered that more than 45,233 km (28,106 miles) stretched into South America, and part of this was connecting to Machu Picchu.
 The Classic Inca Trail runs through the Andes Peruvian mountains, and more of the trail is well-preserved, showing the ancient engineering, which for many historians was one of the best Inca buildings.
 This section of trail was built as a pilgrimage route to honor the Inca Sun God, Inti, and today you can enjoy your own spiritual crusade to the most famous ancient site in the world.